Kristen McCormackJames E. Freeman Lecturer Chair Master Lecturer, Management & Organizations

-Kristen J. McCormack is Associate Chair and Master Lecturer in the Management and Organizations Department at the Questrom School of Business at Boston University where she enjoys engaging graduate, undergraduate and executive learners in the complexities and joys of leading mission driven organizations.
-Ms. McCormack also serves as the Faculty Director of the Boston University Nonprofit Management and Leadership Certificate Program, a mid-career executive program for nonprofit leaders and is a collaborating faculty member in the Boston University/EdX Micromasters Program in Digital Leadership.
+Kristen J. McCormack is the James E. Freeman Lecturer in Management at the Questrom School of Business at Boston University where she enjoys engaging graduate, undergraduate and executive learners in the complexities and joys of leading mission driven organizations.
+Ms. McCormack also serves as Associate Chair of the Management and Organizations Department and is a collaborating faculty member for the Boston University Online MBA Program.
+Courses taught include: Leading Organizations and People, Managing Organizational Change, Management Consulting, Nonprofit Management and Leadership, Creating Value in a Global Economy, the Latin America Field Seminar, Global Sustainability, Building Sustainable Food Systems, Social Entrepreneurship, Strategic Philanthropy and Fundraising.
+She also co-taught Leading in the Digital Economy as part of the BU/EdX Micromasters Program in Digital Leadership.

 Ms. McCormack is an advisor, mentor, board member and volunteer to dozens of non-profit organizations and their leaders in and around Boston.
+She co-founded and served as Faculty Director of the Institute for Nonprofit Management and Leadership at Boston University, a mid-career certificate program for nonprofit executives and managers.
 She currently serves as a Trustee of the Charles Hayden Foundation and the William and Bertha Schrafft Charitable Trust.

 She is the co-author of Profiting from Purpose: Profiles of Success and Challenge in Eight Social Purpose Businesses.

 Ms. McCormack holds an MBA with a concentration in Public and Nonprofit Management from Boston University and an undergraduate degree in Community Planning with a concentration in Tax Theory from the University of Massachusetts.
-She is a long time resident of the Dorchester neighborhood of Boston where she resides with her family.
 Her current passions include leading in a digital economy, organizational change and viticulture.